cwaring/meteor-cssnext/README.md

 # CSS4 for Meteor

-Preprocess CSS4 syntax using Rework, this package uses [Basswork](https://github.com/jxnblk/basswork) to compile the CSS
+Preprocess CSS4 syntax using Rework, this package uses [Basswork](https://github.com/jxnblk/basswork) to compile the CSS.

+Files with the `css4` extension will be compiled with package.

 #### Install
 ```